skoppula/statium/README.md

 <i>Specifics</i>: Calculates STATIUM's binding score for a given sequence of amino acids in the positions listed in the input *.res file (see `create_res`).
 The `--in_probs` input is the STATIUM probabilities directory computed in `run_statium`.
 The presence of `-f` indicates that `--in_seqs` is a file (else just [possibly a set of] sequences, corresponding to the chains/position-pairs used to create the *.res file).
 For example, you might have a --in_seqs=AAA,L if your `--position_pairs` argument in `create_res` was 10-12,13.
 A file would contain similarly formatted argument, one sequence (set) on each line.

 `--out` specifies an output file.
 If this is option is left out, results will be printed to the console.
+The presence of the z-score flags finds the z-scores of the input sequences' energy on a distribution of random sequences.
 ***
 <b>Helpful Hints</b>:
 + Verbose output is turned on by default.
 To turn verbose output off, include the '-nv' or '--noverbose' flag.
 + Arguments wrapped in parenthesis () are required; arguments wrapped in square brackets [] are optional.
++ `python wrapper.py -h` or `python wrapper.py --help` brings up an in-console summary of program arguments.
 ***
 <b>Thanks for using STATIUM!
 Feel free to contact skoppula@mit.edu with issues.</b>:
 <br>